-The only help Lafayette could expect was "from my legs, of which I expect to make suitable use."
-Lafayette desperately needed reinforcements.
+The only help Lafayette could expect was "from my legs, of which I expect to make suitable use."202 Lafayette desperately needed reinforcements.
 He called on von Steuben to bring the Virginia militia, the ailing Daniel Morgan to bring his riflemen, and his good friend Anthony Wayne to bring his one thousand Pennsylvania Continentals.
-He begged the latter to leave the baggage behind and under-
+He begged the latter to leave the baggage behind and undertake a forced march "for our Relief."203